 A few winterization steps can literally save your boat, whether you dock it or store it in your driveway, in your garage, in dry rack storage, or at a self-storage facility in winter.
 Avoid storing on a trailer, since tires and bearings tend to wear down over long periods of time.
 Instead, you can mount your boat on supports.
 All steps needed may differ, according to the storage location.
 The following are basic winterization tips for boats (they generally apply to jet skis and WaveRunners, as well):

-- Do an inspection of the condition of your boat and engine during your last run before storage.
+- Do an inspection of the condition of your boat and engine during your last run before putting your boat in storage.
 If there are any cracks, such as in the hull, the damage should be repaired before lengthy winter storage.
 Otherwise, the damage could worsen significantly.

 - After removing your boat from the water, drain it thoroughly.
 To accelerate the process, it helps to raise the bow.
 Drain the head, pipes, seacocks, water tanks, and bilge.
 Hold off on draining the engine water until you have winterized the engine.

 - Give your boat a thorough scrubbing, including drawers, freezers, refrigerators, and any barnacles and other plant life attached to the hull.
 After the boat has dried completely, wax and evenly polish the superstructure and hull.